larsjsol/edembed/README.md

 edowser
 =======

-Lets you use proper editors editing online text
+Lets you use proper editors when editing online text